documentationfor yFiles for HTML 3.0.0.1

 Creating Bends

-Interactively designing an edge path can be done by creating bends, another of the basic graph structure-related interactions GraphEditorInputMode provides.
-Bends can be created during edge creation, but if the edge path after creation isn’t satisfactory they can also be added later.
+Interactively designing an edge path can be done by creating bends, another of the basic graph structure-related interactions that GraphEditorInputMode provides.
+Bends can be created during edge creation, but if the edge path after creation isn’t satisfactory, they can also be added later.
 By default, the gesture to add a bend is to simply press the left mouse button on an edge path and drag.
 This will split the edge segment at the drag point and introduce a bend that will be placed where the mouse button is released.

 Creating bends is supported by the following auxiliary interaction concepts: